devgateway/iatiimport/README.md

 # iatiimport

 #Overview
 Tool for importing IATI data files into target systems.
-The target system must provide the endpoints described in the '**Destination System REST Endpoint Requirements**'
+The target system must provide the endpoints described in the '**Destination System REST Endpoint Requirements**'.

 # Target Audience
- This documentation is for developers who would like to integrate the IATI Import Tool with target systems
+ This documentation is for developers who would like to integrate the IATI Import Tool with target systems.

 # Requirements
  - Java 8 or later